 - 5.2.3.2 sits on the team bench, but may leave it; - 5.2.3.3 requests time-outs and substitutions.

-All time-outs and substitutions are to be requested by the Coach from the end of the bench nearest to the scorer when he/she is sitting or from the extension of the attack line in the free zone when he/she is standing or walking.
+All time-outs and substitutions are to be requested by the Coach from the end of the bench nearest to the scorer when he/she is sitting or from the

 5.2.3.4 may, as well as other team members, give instructions to the players on the court.
-The coach may give these instructions while standing or walking within the free zone in front of his/her team's bench from the extension of the attack line up to the warm-up area, without disturbing or delaying the match.
+The coach may give these instructions while standing or walking within the free zone in front of his/her team's bench from the extension of the attack line up to the warm-up area, if situated in the corner of the Competition Control Area, without disturbing or delaying the match.
+Should the warm-up area be situated behind the team bench, then the coach may move from the extension of the attack line to the end of his/her team's court, but without obstructing the view of the line judges.